amnn/typed-geomlab-report/report.md

   \end{Verbatim}
 \end{wrapfigure}

 This is clearly not ideal, as the latter function will throw an error at runtime if applied to a circle.
 To get around this, we could lift atoms to the type level: Furnish every atom value with a corresponding type that only it inhabits.
 Then squares will have type \texttt{[\#square, num]}, and circles \texttt{[\#circle, num]} (Figure\ \ref{fig:shape-tagged}).

-This is something that we can already do in HM, but without product and union types, it has limited utility.
+\subsection{Wildcard Constructors}

+A technique to get around the "finite constructor" limitation of the R\'emy encoding whereby if we have an infinite family of constructors (like multi-arity functions or atoms) we have a constructor for each member of the family, as well as a wildcard constructor to capture our knowledge about the rest of the constructors in the family.

-\subsubsection{Recursive Types}
+\section{Recursive Types}

-The list is a recursive type that we have built support for into the typechecker, however, if we build our own recursive types, we will encounter resistance from the typechecker.
-Suppose for instance, we wish to represent binary trees.
-Building on the techniques introduced so far (products, unions and tags), we may try the following encoding:
+In HM, the list was a recursive type that we had built in support for.
+We lost this support when we stopped treating $\texttt{[]}$ and $\texttt{(:)}$ as special, related constructors.
+Now, if we try to encode the a list of type \texttt{'a}, we get: \texttt{[] + ('a':'l)} where \texttt{'l} refers back to the type we are defining, yielding an infinite (cyclic) type, which our typechecker balks at.
+Similarly, an attempt to construct a representation of binary trees using our existing machinery may look something like this:

 ```
 #leaf              { Leaves }